paul-e-m/ReVue/Installation-and-setup-manual.md

 | Storage | SSD recommended |
 | Network | Reliable Wi-Fi or Ethernet |

-The VRO computer must use wired Gigabit Ethernet.
-Judge and referee laptops can usually run successfully on a good closed event Wi-Fi LAN, provided the wireless network is not shared with spectators or general venue traffic.
+Although the VRO computer should employ wired Gigabit Ethernet, judge and referee laptops can usually run successfully on a good closed event Wi-Fi LAN, provided the wireless network is not shared with spectators or general venue traffic.

 Recommended live video encoder:

 - Use a dedicated encoder that provides an RTSP stream to the VRO computer.
-- If the video camera supports SDI output (more reliable than HDMI), the AVMatrix SE-1117 or a similar SDI-to-RTSP encoder is recommended.
+- If the video camera supports SDI output, the AVMatrix SE-1117 or a similar SDI streaming encoder is recommended.
+HDMI streaming encoders, such as the J-Tech ENCH-4 HDMI H.264 IPTV Encoder, are also acceptable.
+However, SDI connections are designed for professional video environments, offer more secure cabling over longer runs, and are generally less prone to accidental disconnection or signal issues than HDMI.
-- The preferred live encoder feed is `1080p 60 fps`.
-- `1080p 30 fps` is acceptable.
-- `1080i 60` is acceptable when progressive output is not available.
+- The preferred live encoder feed is `1080p 60 fps`. `1080p 30 fps` is acceptable if 60 fpd is not available. `1080i 60` is also acceptable when progressive output is not available.
 In normal video terminology, `1080i 60` means 60 interlaced fields per second, which is effectively 30 full frames per second.
 - The important requirement is consistency: the configured/demo video frame rate should match the frame rate produced by the encoder stream.

 ## Windows Defender and SmartScreen